dubniczky/Python-Venv-Extension/README.md

 ## Manual Installation

 1. Copy `.env` and `venv.sh` to `~/.venvconfig/` folder.
-2. To auto run script on bash start, add the following line to `~/.bashrc`:
+2. To auto-run script on bash start, add the following line to `~/.bashrc`:

 ```bash
 source ~/.venvconfig/venv.sh